-Tip: You do not have to give your actual passport to any police official if they ask you for it – in situations like that, copies should suffice of whatever form of identification they ask of you, and don’t feel pressured into giving them anything else.
+You do not have to give your actual passport to any police official if they ask you for it – in situations like that, copies should suffice of whatever form of identification they ask of you, and don’t feel pressured into giving them anything else.

 Mexican Spanish is super polite, sometimes in excess, and you’ll quickly get used to hearing words like ‘mande’ instead of ‘qué’.
 Trust me, once this enters your vocabulary it’s there for good…even when I switch back to English the odd mande slips out from time to time.
 As far as the language goes in terms of politeness, Mexico also uses the ustedes form exclusively, so you can forget the odious, tricky to pronounce vosotros conjugation the second you step foot on Mexican soil.

 Politeness extends into the culture too though.
-I’ve witnessed about as many people fighting to sit down on the metro as I have fighting to not sit down.
+I’ve witnessed about as many people fighting to sit down on the Mexico City metro as I have fighting to not sit down.
 Instead, they’ll spend a good 20 seconds in a battle of wills with the other person, offering them the seat, before one of them reluctantly backs down and takes it.

 This only applies to the capital, as on Mexico City transportation options (like the Metrobús and Metro) there are women and children only carriages/ sections.
 They were introduced in an attempt to cut the rate of sexual harassment and assault on public transport, yet there are plenty of men who still regularly flout the rules and hop on them anyway.
 If you’re a woman (or child) reading this, use them!
 Similarly, if you’re a man reading this (hi!), don’t be that idiot who uses the women and children’s carriages.
 They’re there for a reason, so respect that.

-This one is a controversial point, as it’s coming from a very Western perspective and concept of what is cheap and what isn’t.
+This one is a controversial point, as it’s coming from a very Western perspective and concept of what is affordable and what isn’t.
 First of all, let’s take my three-hour round journey to work in Mexico City – I take four buses and two metros and it costs me a grand total of between MXN$24-30 (~£1-1.20).
-That, by my standards, is very cheap (and Mexico City actually has some of the cheapest public transport in the country), however for locals who potentially earn very little, it could actually be considered pretty expensive.
+That, by my standards, is very affordable (and Mexico City actually has some of the cheapest public transport in the country), however for locals who potentially earn very little, it could actually be considered pretty expensive.
 Even so, compared to Monterrey (where a bus journey can run to MXN$12, rather than CDMX’s price of MXN$2) it is definitely far more affordable.